 When it comes to romance in Colorado, the City of Loveland tends to get a lot of loving for some not-so-subtle reasons.
-(Psst, you can even route your Valentine’s cards through Loveland’s post office and get a sweet postal stamp on the envelopes that say "With Love from Loveland."
-Here’s how you can do that!)
+(Psst, you can even route your Valentine’s cards through Loveland’s post office and get a sweet postal stamp on the envelopes that say "With Love from Loveland.")

-In honor of Valentine's Day, here’s the 10 most romantic things you can do in this Mile High City, whether you’re here on vacation or you're a local planning a date night downtown.
-But, if you're a year-round romantic, feel free to pull out these ideas throughout the rest of the year, too!
+Here are the 10 most romantic things you can do in this Mile High City, whether you’re here on vacation (for your honeymoon perhaps?) or you're a local planning a date night downtown for Valentine's Day.

-Tear a page from a fairytale by booking a horse-drawn carriage to give you a tour of Denver, clip-clopping down the 16th Street Pedestrian Mall and looping around Larimer Square.
+Tear a page from a fairytale by booking a horse-drawn carriage to give you a tour of Downtown Denver, clip-clopping down the 16th Street Pedestrian Mall and looping around Larimer Square.
 (Visitors, you’ll know you’re on Larimer when you see a hammock of pretty white lights draped over the block).
-Irish Rose Drafts leads downtown carriage rides and tours with its fleet of horses, which include Belgian, Clydesdale, Percherons and Suffolks.
-You can choose different packages and routes, which range from $130 to $343.
-(The most expensive ride lasts up to 1.5 hours).
+Irish Rose Drafts leads downtown carriage rides and tours with its fleet of horses, which include Belgian, Clydesdale, Percherons, and Suffolks.
+You can choose different packages and routes -- the most expensive ride lasts up to 1.5 hours.

 Legend has it Giacomo Casanova ate oysters by the dozen.
 Turns out, the famed Italian lover may have been onto something because raw oysters are packed with zinc, which can boost your sex drive, according to study that was presented by the American Chemical Society.
 Pro tip: Don't let any locals point you to "Rocky Mountain Oysters" unless you have an adventurous palate.
 (Ahem, for the uninitiated, those are roasted bull's testicles and you'll occasionally find them on Colorado menus).

 Rather, point your GPS towards Del Frisco’s Double Eagle Steak House, 8100 E. Orchard Road.
-The restaurant doubles up on the romance with an “Oysters & Pearls For Two” plate, $48, that comes with chilled oysters on a half shell topped with a caviar mignonette, plus two glasses of either Veuve Clicquot Champagne or Grey Goose VX Vodka.
+The restaurant doubles up on the romance for Valentine's Day with an “Oysters & Pearls For Two” plate that comes with chilled oysters on a half shell topped with a caviar mignonette, plus two glasses of either Veuve Clicquot Champagne or Grey Goose VX Vodka.

 Looking to hit the mark with a date-worthy restaurant?
 Aim Cupid’s arrow at Vesta, a LoDo restaurant, which, in a word, is sexy with its warm lighting and barrel-aged craft cocktails.
 The executive chef Nicholas Kayser has a Valentine’s menu in store with some romantic dishes, like east coast oysters served with rose water and champagne granita.
 Vesta, 1822 Blake St., is a great date night spot year-round, though.
 Special props to their innovative menu, where you can order dishes like a Colorado rack of lamb or a bone-in ribeye and then customize it with gourmet “dipping sauces” on the side.
 We’re talking barrel-aged hot sauces, jalapeño remoulades and fig jams.

 Already, Larimer Street is romantic, with the canopy of lights that give it a warm glow year-round and the high-end restaurants that line the street.
 Whether you spent a night at the nearby theater district or went out for a nice dinner, it’s worth ducking into Corridor 44, 1433 Larimer St. At this intimate champagne bar, you can get a glass of bubbly and order caviar service.
 Sure, you could go with a classic champagne order.
 But the bartenders here are wildly inventive, and they put some unexpected twists on the sparkling wine.
-The “Raspberry Truffle” is made with a raspberry vodka, Godiva chocolate liqueur and champagne.
+The “Raspberry Truffle” is made with a raspberry vodka, Godiva chocolate liqueur, and champagne.
 (Swoon!)
 Beer drinker?
-Try the Black Velvet, and trust ous on this one.
+Try the Black Velvet.
 It's mix of Guinness and champagne.
 Another fave is the Italian Twist that blends champagne and limoncello, a lemon liqueur, and is garnished with a twist of lemon.

 Insider tip, you can book the last spa treatment of the day at the Ritz-Carlton spa, 1881 Curtis St. in Denver, and you and your loved one will enjoy the entire spa to yourselves, a totally rare opportunity.
-When you call the spa concierge at 303-312-3830, ask about the “Couple’s Spa Escape.”
-The package includes 50-minute, side-by-side massages in the spa’s couple’s room and full access to all of the facilities, including the whirlpools, steam room and relaxation lounges.
+Ask about the “Couple’s Spa Escape.”
+The package includes 50-minute, side-by-side massages in the spa’s couple’s room and full access to all of the facilities, including the whirlpools, steam room, and relaxation lounges.
 Plus, you’ll get complimentary valet parking.
-The package costs $450.
-You can also stick around for dinner at Elway’s (yes, as in the the legendary Bronco’s player).
-If you get a reservation on a Sunday or Monday night, you can enjoy a sparkling wine toast for two, salads, New York Strip steaks with peppercorn sauce, two glasses of red wine, sides and a chocolate dessert to share.
+You can also stick around for dinner at Elway’s (yes, as in the legendary Bronco’s player).